Skip to main content

 by: Sonja Egger5 min read

-Once a year, everyone is facing the often dreaded taxes.
-Below find the most important facts and tips on how to conquer tax season. 💪
+Tax season ≠ happy season.
+Once a year, everyone faces the often-dreaded Swiss tax return.
+But don't worry!
+Below, you'll find the most important facts and tips on how to tackle tax season with confidence. đŸ’Ș

 Wealth management fees can be deducted